-- I = integrated waveform.

-- $\Delta t = \text{point-to-point time difference.}$

-- y = channel 1, 2, 3, 4, or Math 1, Math 2, Math 3 (lower math function) data points.
+- I = integrated waveform. - $\Delta t = point-to-point time difference.$ - y = channel 1, 2, 3, or 4, or g(t) (internal arithmetic operation).

-- co = arbitrary constant.

-- i = data point index.
+- co = arbitrary constant. - i = data point index.

 The integrate operator provides an Offset softkey that lets you enter a DC offset correction factor for the input signal.
 Small DC offset in the integrate function input (or even small oscilloscope calibration errors) can cause the integrate function output to "ramp" up or down.
 This DC offset correction lets you level the integrate waveform.